eric-yates/Machine-Learning-from-Scratch/README.md

 # ml-models
-A collection of various machine learning models.
+A collection of various object-oriented machine learning models built from scratch in Python.

 Author: Eric Yates